 Will India become the fastest growing large economy?

-The Indian government presented its first full budget and its Annual Economic Survey (AES) in February 28th.
+Last week, the Indian government presented its first full budget and its Annual Economic Survey (AES).
 The AES – a stock-take of the economy – projects growth in 2014-15 to be 7.4% and 8.1%-8.5% in 2015-16, which will make India the fastest growing large economy in the world.

 The growth rate projections, based on the revised GDP series, depend on the success of the government’s supply-side reforms.
 Meanwhile, the budget continues to emphasise the government’s ‘Make in India’ programme, infrastructure development, ease of doing business and continued focus on social priorities and overall development needs of the country.
 Some of the key measures proposed last week include a reduction in corporate tax rates, increased public spending on infrastructure and social security, and steps to make starting a business easier.

 In 2013-14, inflation was over 6%, but since then, it has declined to 5.1% driven by low oil prices and deceleration in agricultural prices and wages.
 To keep inflation in check in the future, a Monetary Policy Framework Agreement has been concluded with the Reserve Bank of India which clearly states the objective of keeping inflation below 6%, and provides for the creation of a Monetary Policy Committee.

 The UK is one the largest investors in India, while India invests more in the UK than in the rest of the EU combined.
 Total trade with India has increased by close to 10% in 2013-14.
 Given the close links between the two economies, one of the important implications for UK business is how successful the government is in stimulating growth, and this budget provides an indication of the future prospects for the economy.